Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 ## Enable / Disable App Installaion

-Like the engineering mode navigate to the dialpad and enter the below codes.
+Like the engineering mode, navigate to the dialpad and enter the below codes.
 This will either enable of diable app installation on the radio.

 Dial:
 ```